Ex-superintendent sues embattled landlord Steve Croman over allegedly unpaid wages

 Marc Rapaport's Article, "What To Do If You're The Victim Of Pregnancy Discrimination", Featured on TheLaw.tv

 Marc Rapaport's article regarding federal and state laws that prohibit pregnancy discrimination in the workplace was recently featured on the legal news website, TheLaw.tv.
-In his article, Marc discusses practical measures that victims of pregnancy discrimionation should take to protect their legal rights under federal and state anti-discrimination laws.
+In his article, Marc discusses important steps that victims of pregnancy discrimination should take to protect their legal rights under federal and state anti-discrimination laws.
+Marc has effectively handled pregnancy discrimination cases for more than 23 years.

 Read the full article: What To Do If You're The Victim Of Pregnancy Discrimination.